Chaitali365/Infotact_group_7/README.md

 - **Version Control:** GitHub

 Other project components include data warehousing and process analysis, which are handled separately within the team.

+## Page 2 — Patient Journey & Bottleneck Analysis

+### Overview

+Page 2 focuses on understanding the patient journey through different hospital activities and identifying potential bottlenecks in the healthcare process.

+The page provides a detailed view of journey duration, waiting time, treatment time, and the activity creating the highest delay.

+### Key KPIs

+The following KPI cards were added:

+- **Average Journey Time** — Average time taken by a patient case from the beginning to the end of the recorded journey.
+- **Longest Journey Time** — Longest recorded patient journey duration.
+- **Average Activities per Case** — Average number of hospital activities performed for each case.
+- **Top Bottleneck Activity** — Activity with the highest average waiting time.
+- **Top Bottleneck Wait Time** — Average waiting time associated with the identified bottleneck activity.

+### Patient Journey Flow

+The patient journey is represented as:

+**Registration → Triage → Doctor → Lab Test → Billing**

+The journey flow helps visualize the sequence of activities followed by patients during their hospital visit.

+The **Doctor** activity is highlighted as the major bottleneck based on the highest waiting time observed in the analysis.

+### Visualizations

+#### 1. Activity-wise Waiting & Treatment Analysis

+A clustered chart compares:

+- Average Waiting Time
+- Average Treatment Time
+- Average Treatment per Case

+across different hospital activities.

+This helps distinguish between time spent waiting and time spent in treatment-related activities.

+#### 2. Activity-wise Journey Time Comparison

+A second chart compares:

+- Average Journey Time
+- Longest Journey Time

+to understand the variation in patient journey duration.

+### Filters

+Interactive slicers were added for:

+- **Department**
+- **Priority**

+These filters allow users to analyze patient journey and bottleneck information for specific departments or patient priority categories.

+### Bottleneck Highlighting

+The bottleneck activity is visually highlighted using **red** to immediately draw attention to the area requiring operational improvement.

+The remaining dashboard follows the project's established **blue and grey healthcare theme** for consistency with Page 1.

+### Page 2 Objective

+The main objective of this page is to help hospital management understand:

+- How patients move through different hospital activities
+- Where waiting and journey time are higher
+- Which activity acts as the primary bottleneck
+- How waiting time compares with treatment time
+- How the journey changes based on department and priority